tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 callback is called twice after user either grants or declines extended permissions - this doesn't happen when dealing with basic permissions.

+this error doesn't occur if user has already granted permissions before and Facebook just returns a new access token with the same scopes.

 - Rails

   ```